joesfer/Voronoi-Shattering/README.txt

 		mkdir .build
 		cd .build
 		cmake ..

+		You may need to supply the path to your maya installation folder cmake -DMAYA_ROOT=/path/to/maya ..

 		On Windows: cmake will generate a Visual studio solution on .build On Linux: cmake will generate a GCC makefile